input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 We observe that when the **adversarial stake exceeds 33%**, the adversary gains a significantly higher probability of winning the lottery, to the extent that its influence becomes primarily constrained by its computational capacity to generate and evaluate a $`2^ρ`$-sized leader election distribution set.

 Also, note that while we have focused on the cost aspect of this entry ticket, the adversarial stake itself represents an **investment**.
-This is a prime example of game theory: with a stake exceeding 33%, as of March 1, 2025, we are discussing an investment of more than **7.19 B₳**, a substantial sum.
+This is a prime example of **game theory**: with a stake exceeding 33%, as of March 1, 2025, we are discussing an investment of more than **7.19 B₳**, a substantial sum.
 Attacking Ouroboros would not only compromise the system's integrity but also erode community trust, ultimately devaluing the very investment the adversary is attempting to exploit.

-If grinding attacks become visible to the community, adversarial SPOs risk being identified and facing significant consequences, such as reputational damage, delegator withdrawals, or even protocol-level countermeasures.
+Grinding attacks that become visible to the community lead to significant risks for adversarial SPOs.
+Exposure can result in reputational damage, delegator withdrawals, or even protocol-level countermeasures, limiting their ability to sustain the attack.

-> This underscores the importance of both **countermeasures against grinding** and **robust monitoring tools** to **detect and deter** such attacks.
-Moreover, enhancing **transparency** in **leader election** and **randomness generation mechanisms** can serve as a **powerful deterrent**, ensuring that any attempts to **manipulate the system** are not only **costly** but also **highly visible** to the community.
+> This underscores the importance of **Game Theory** in shaping rational adversarial incentives and **Transparency** as a deterrent mechanism, ensuring that malicious actions come with significant consequences.

 ### 3.4 Cost of a Grinding Attempt